trussworks/trussels-guide/docs/trussels.md

 ## Resource: Support
 We have a team that acts as both executive assistants for some folk and to schedule interviews for hiring.

-If you ever want to schedule something and include an oversubscribed person (usually Bubbles), please check the pinned message in #aim2assist to see who wrangles them.
+If you ever want to schedule something and include someone from TLT, please check the pinned message in #aim2assist to see who wrangles them.
 They can see some things on calendars other Trussels can’t.

 If you have questions about a scheduled interview or something else related to hiring, ping @hiring-support.

 ## Tool: Expensify (expense tracking) + our credit card
 We track our expenses in Expensify.
 You’ll set up an account and join our organization.
 Please use your Truss card, rather than a personal card, for anything related to Truss or our clients whenever possible.
 Please check out :lock:[the Truss Guide to Credit Cards, Expense Categories, Expensify, and Reimbursement Policy](https://docs.google.com/document/d/111fUHlCubh2MG00JjKbWzgZ5uHdnQEPeLCcFuWl7l3g/edit#heading=h.vgnrvk7wzdu2).
+Please also stay on top of submitting your expense reports, as it requires manual follow up

 (Want a low-stakes way to try out Expensify?
 Consider making your first expense from the “Employee Effectiveness” budget to send your Onboarding Buddy something.)